eegg/school-policies-and-procedures/src/illnesses-and-medication.rst

 `Removing a child from The Setting`_.

 ========================  ==================  ==============================  ===================================================
-Symptom                   Type                Confirmation procedure          Non-medicinal treatment
+Symptom                   Type                Confirmation procedure          Treatment
 ========================  ==================  ==============================  ===================================================
-**high temperature**      Exclusion           use the `ear thermometer`_      remove top clothing; sponge head with cool water
+**high temperature**      Exclusion           use the `ear thermometer`_      remove top clothing; administer paediatric suspensions of either paracetamol or ibuprofen if permitted on the non-prescription medication form
 **low temperature**       Exclusion           use the `ear thermometer`_ **vomiting**              Exclusion
 **diarrhoea**             Exclusion